9046balaji/PDF2/README.md

 ### Global Behavior
 - Backend uses consistent JSON errors on API-like routes and returns SPA page for regular navigation.
-- Flask-Login unauthorized requests to API/SPA paths return `{ "error": "Unauthorized" }` with `401`.
-- Frontend detects auth using `/auth/check` and falls back to `/profile` automatically.
+- Authentication errors return appropriate HTTP status codes.
+- Frontend handles authentication status appropriately.

 ### Upload Errors
-- "No file part" → Ensure form field name is `file` and request is multipart/form-data.
+- Ensure form field name is `file` and request is multipart/form-data.
-- "No selected file" → Filename is empty; pick a file.
-- "Invalid file type.
-Only .pdf is allowed" → Only `.pdf` accepted in core `/upload`.
-- `413 Request Entity Too Large` → File size exceeds `MAX_CONTENT_LENGTH_MB` (default 50MB).
+- Select a valid file for upload.
+- File type restrictions apply based on the endpoint.
+- File size limits are enforced based on configuration.

 ### Enhanced Routes (file_keys)
 - Enhanced endpoints require resolving `file_keys` to paths.
-If you see:
-  - "File not found" → The DB record for that `file_key` is missing for the user.
-  - "File not found on disk" → The file’s path is missing under `uploads/`.
+- Proper error messages are provided when files are not found or accessible.

 ### Notebook/Code Conversions
-- `.ipynb` → PDF/DOCX require external tools:
-  - `jupyter` (nbconvert), `pandoc`, and for PDF often `LaTeX` (`pdflatex`).
-- `.py` → PDF/DOCX requires `pygments` and `pdflatex`/`pandoc`.
+- External tools are required for certain conversions.
-- Errors like "command not available" mean you must install the tool and ensure it’s on PATH.
+- Install necessary dependencies and ensure they're on your PATH.

 ### Common Frontend Issues
-- React error "Element type is invalid" was fixed by safe icon rendering.
-- If auth appears to "log out" after login:
-  - Ensure cookies are allowed.
+- Ensure cookies are enabled for authentication to persist.
-  - Check `/auth/check` (should be 200 after login) or fallback `/profile`.
+- Check browser console for any JavaScript errors.

 ### Logging
-- Backend logs detailed exceptions for `/login` and `/register` with stack traces.
+- Application logs provide detailed information for troubleshooting.
-- Upload route logs the reason for failures (missing field, empty filename, invalid type).

 ## 📊 **Usage Examples**